 OK, I checked this out last week after a recommendation.
 It was way too hot for me inside, and actually just as baking-hot outdoors.
-I didn’t notice the heat for at least ten minutes after I read this, written and illustrated by Horang.
+I didn’t notice the heat for at least ten minutes after I read this web-comic ghost story, written and illustrated by Horang.

 The comic made the rounds in Korean first, and I’m pretty sure it was still scary as hell that way, it’s much more effective being able to know the actual story–much, MUCH creepier.
 If I say too much –well, just go in clean.
 That is, if you’re feeling brave.
 You’ll find the link (very clearly labelled by me, so no-one accidentally clicks on it) below…